 - Bicyclists under 16 years of age must wear a bicycle helmet on public roads, public paths and public rights-of way. (§ 20-179)

 - All child passengers under 40 pounds or 40 inches must be seated and secured in a child seat or bicycle trailer. (§ 20-179)

 - Bicyclists being passed by a motor vehicle or another bicyclist should remain as far to the right as possible and not increase their speed while being overtaken. (§ 20-149)

 - Bicyclists must yield the right-of-way before entering or crossing any main-traveled or through highway if the roadway they are on is posted with a “yield right-of-way” sign. (§ 20-158)

 - Police enforce many laws that affect safety, including red light running, speeding, and sobriety checks to prevent alcohol-related events.
 Most recently the police have been stepping up enforcement of laws requiring motorists to yield to pedestrians in crosswalks.

 - What efforts will local police be taking to reduce pedestrian and bicyclist crashes?

-- This fall, area police will be stepping up enforcement activities to raise awareness of laws requiring motorists to yield to pedestrians in crosswalks, to pass cyclists safely and to assure bicyclists are using the proper signals and lighting, among other safe behaviors.
-This heightened enforcement is expected to continue well beyond 2013.
+- This fall, police will be stepping up enforcement activities to raise awareness of laws requiring motorists to yield to pedestrians in crosswalks, to pass cyclists safely and to assure bicyclists are using the proper signals and lighting, among other safe behaviors.
+This heightened enforcement is expected to continue well beyond 2014.

 - Where will police enforcement be taking place?